ready/community-broadband-kit/README.md

 Both can be facilitated through this Community Broadband Kit.

 ## Thank You
-Special thank you to the [Broadband Mapping Coalition](https://broadbandmappingcoalition.org) for developing and publishing coherent, thoughtful recommended broadband testing methodology guidelines, and to BMC members for feedback on shaping the test.
+Special thank you to the [Broadband Mapping Coalition](https://broadbandmappingcoalition.org) and Dustin Loup for developing and publishing coherent, thoughtful recommended broadband testing methodology guidelines, and to BMC members for feedback on shaping the test.

 ## Getting Started